-Okay, I have to admit, as I’ve been writing this Scooter (dog) threw up on the carpet, the girls are fighting for my attention, and I have a mountain of laundry on my bed calling me to be put away (I detest laundry as much as I love cooking) so I’m not sure how this is really going to go but, by golly, I’m gonna give it a try!
+Okay, I have to admit, as I’ve been writing this, Scooter (dog), threw up on the carpet, the girls are fighting for my attention, and I have a mountain of laundry on my bed.
+(I detest laundry as much as I love cooking).
+So I’m not sure how this is really going to go but, by golly, I’m gonna give it a try!

 Classic Beef Pot Roast

 from Jeanne Thiel Kelley, Cooking Light, October 2006

 (yields 8 – 10 servings)

 1 3-pound boneless chuck roast, trimmed

 2 cups coarsely chopped onion (I used 1 large sweet onion)

 1 cup dry red wine

 1 (14 oz) can fat-free, less-sodium beef broth (or boxed beef stock)